barrettotte/wyvern/README.md

 ## Background

-Lambda(λ) calculus is a formal system developed by [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church) to express mathematical functions.
-It is the foundation of functional programming languages.
+Lambda(λ) calculus is a formal system developed by [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church) to express mathematical functions and is the foundation of functional programming languages.
 Lambda calculus (function-based) and Turing machines (state-based) are both universal models of computation, part of the [Church-Turing Thesis](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis).

-See [grammar.ebnf](grammar.ebnf) for [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) grammar of untyped lambda calculus.
+See [grammar.ebnf](grammar.ebnf) for [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) grammar of this untyped lambda calculus.

 ## Examples